World Heritage Site Neolithic Trail – click on any location for further details.

 One of the joys of the Heart of Neolithic Orkney World Heritage Site is the wealth of archaeological sites within easy walking distance.

-Normally, access to Maeshowe is by ticket only, purchased from the visitor centre in Stenness village.
+Access to Maeshowe is by ticket only, purchased from the Historic Environment Scotland visitor centre in the nearby Stenness village.

-Visitors leave their vehicles at the visitor centre and are shuttled to and from the chambered cairn by bus.
+Visitors leave their vehicles at the visitor centre and are shuttled, by bus, to and from the chambered cairn.

 Access to the Unstan cairn is via a small track (signposted) leading off from the main Kirkwall-Stromness road.